TheOdinProject/css-exercises/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature Request
 about: Suggest a new feature for this project
 title: ''
-labels: ['Type: Enhancement', 'Status: Needs Review']
+labels: 'Status: Needs Review, Type: Enhancement'
 assignees: ''

 ---